Magnetoplasmadynamic thruster: Development

 MPD thruster technology has been explored academically, but commercial interest has been low due to several remaining problems.
-One small problem is that power requirements on the order of hundreds of kilowatts are required for optimum performance.
+An important issue with MPD thrusters is the power requirements, which are on the order of hundreds of kilowatts required for optimum performance.
 Current interplanetary spacecraft power systems (such as radioisotope thermoelectric generators and solar arrays) are incapable of producing that much power.
 NASA's Project Prometheus reactor was expected to generate power in the hundreds of kilowatts range but was discontinued in 2005.

 A project to produce a space-going nuclear reactor designed to generate 600 kilowatts of electrical power began in 1963 and ran for most of the 1960s in the USSR.
 It was to power a communication satellite which was in the end not approved.
 Nuclear reactors supplying kilowatts of electrical power (of the order of ten times more than current RTG power supplies) have been orbited by the USSR: RORSAT; and TOPAZ.

 Plans to develop a megawatt-scale nuclear reactor for the use aboard a crewed spaceship were announced in 2009 by Russian nuclear Kurchatov Institute, national space agency Roskosmos, and confirmed by Russian President Dmitry Medvedev in his November 2009 address to the Federal Assembly.